NOW OFFERING NO FEE ($0) UP-FRONT CHAPTER 13 FILING OPTIONS!

 - Chapter 7, or “liquidation” bankruptcy, discharges your legal obligation to pay most unsecured debts.
 You must meet eligibility requirements to file for Chapter 7.

 - Chapter 11, or the “reorganization” chapter, can be an effective method of debt relief for businesses wanting to continue operations while taking control of their finances.
-Chapter 11 can be used to stop lawsuits, reject leases and lower monthly payments on secured debts.
+Chapter 11 can be used to lower secured bank debt, stop lawsuits, reject leases and lower monthly payments on unsecured debts.
 In some instances, individuals and married couples needing to file personal bankruptcy can file under this chapter, if they are unable to qualify or should not file under Chapter 7 or Chapter 13.

 During a free and confidential phone consultation, we will help you determine which bankruptcy fits your financial situation and what your bankruptcy costs will total.
 Please reach out to an experienced bankruptcy attorney by calling (816) 281-6349 to receive a quote based on your current needs.